pdf-raku/PDF-raku/README.md

 This performs an incremental update to the input pdf, which must be indexed `PDF` (not applicable to PDFs opened with `:repair`, FDF or JSON files).
 A new section is appended to the PDF that contains only updated and newly created objects.
 This method can be used as a fast and efficient way to make small updates to a large existing PDF document.
     - `:diffs(IO::Handle $fh)` - saves just the updates to an alternate location.
 This can be later appended to the base PDF to reproduce the updated PDF.

-- `$doc.save-as("mydoc-2.pdf", :compress, :rebuild, :update)`
+- `$doc.save-as("mydoc-2.pdf", :compress, :rebuild, :preserve)`
 Saves a new document, including any updates.
 Options:
   - `:compress` - compress objects for minimal size
   - `:!compress` - uncompress objects for human readability
-  - `:update` - copy the input PDF, then incrementally update.
+  - `:preserve` - copy the input PDF, then incrementally update.
 This is generally faster and ensures that any digital signatures are not invalidated,
   - `:rebuild` - discard any unreferenced objects. renumber remaining objects.
 It may be a good idea to rebuild a PDF Document, that's been incrementally updated a number of times.

 Note that the `:compress` and `:rebuild` options are a trade-off.
 The document may take longer to save, however file-sizes and the time needed to reopen the document may improve.